safiire/n65/README.md

 # assembler6502

-An assembler for the 6502 Chip written in Ruby
+An assembler for the 6502 microprocessor written in Ruby

  6502 Assembler